window-maker/dockapps/docs/guidedtour/prefs.rst

   Same information as above but regarding the screen placement of a window while moving (no technical drawing-like option).

-- *Workspace border*
+- *Appicon bouncing*

-  You can set a small border for the workspace.
-This allows you to easily access the clip (for instance) when windows are maximized.
+  You can set the behaviour of AppIcons bounce here.

 - *Show balloon text for*